 If, for instance, your last menstrual period (LMP) was October 1, just add 21 days (October 22) and then subtract 14 days to find out your LMP (October 8).

-Your pregnancy due date changes because you had a second trimester ultrasound
+2. Your pregnancy due date changed because you had a second-trimester ultrasound.

 A study by the American Journal of Obstetrics and Gynecology found that ultrasounds done in the first trimester – or specifically until 13 weeks of pregnancy – are more accurate in predicting your due date.